posfaig/realeyes/README.md

   - Dev endpoint, where data scientists can experiment with/write new ETL jobs.
   - Fully managed (no infrastructure provisioning).

-However, there are downsides too, see the *AWS Product Integrations* section on the [Glue FAQs](https://aws.amazon.com/glue/faqs/) page.
+However, there are downsides too, see the *AWS Product Integrations* section on the [Glue FAQs](https://aws.amazon.com/glue/faqs/) page for more details.